MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/preview/arm-locks-readme.md

 ms.service: locks
 ---

-# Azure ManagementLock client library for JavaScript - Version dev
+# Azure ManagementLock client library for JavaScript - Version 30.0.0-beta.1

 This package contains an isomorphic SDK (runs both in Node.js and in browsers) for Azure ManagementLock client.